 News & Events

-Andreas Apeseros from Mesoscopic Systems was one of four finalists for the MaP Award 2025.
+Andreas Apseros from Mesoscopic Systems was one of four finalists for the MaP Award 2025.
 He gave an impressive presentation at the MaP Graduate Symposium on 19th June 2025, and received a runner up award.
 Well done Andreas!

 Workshop on Frontiers in Artificial Spin Ice 2025